-There is an elevated platform in the main bowl designated for patrons using wheelchairs with view of the City Stage, in addition to access at Acura Club VIP access at other stages.
+There is an elevated platform in the main bowl designated for patrons using wheelchairs with view of the City Stage, in addition to access at Club VIP access at other stages.
 The patron and one attendant are welcome to enter at no additional cost.
 Please note that if sections are at capacity there may be a wait.
-An alternate viewing area is on Vimy Drive; this is closed to vehicular traffic and features big screen displays of the main stage.
+An alternate viewing area is on Vimy Place; this is closed to vehicular traffic and features big screen displays of the main stage.

 Support persons for patrons with disabilities can access the festival site without additional cost above the admission price for the patron with a disability (one support person per person with a disability).
 Please identify your support person when you arrive at the festival gate and we will assist you.

 The festival does not provide personal care or golf cart rides.
 However, A-Team volunteers will be roaming the site and stationed in the A-Team Tent (near the Info Booth) to offer guidance and light support for accessibility issues as needed.

 We accept the Access 2 card as part of our accessibility policy.
 However, this is not a ticket to the park.
 It is proof of disability that qualifies a patron for the free attendant pass.
 The patron with a disability still requires a ticket.

 If you have any other questions, please let us know - we're happy to help!